 OK, So How Do I Get the Job?

 Now for some pro-tips from me.
 I will screen your resume.
 You will report to me.
 You should pay attention to this part:

-Tip #1: When applying for a job with “SEO” in the title, it’s a good idea to have the term “SEO” somewhere, anywhere on your resume or in your cover letter.
+Tip #1: When applying for a job with “SEO” in the title, it’s a good idea to have the term “SEO” somewhere, anywhere on your marketing resume or in your cover letter.
 Really, even just once.
 As the wise Dr. Pete pointed out:

 @egabbert Pretty sad if you can't even keyword optimize your own resume.

 — Dr. Pete Meyers (@dr_pete) November 15, 2013

 This may seem like basic advice, but the majority of resumes I’ve received so far do not even mention SEO.
 That brings me to …

 Tip #2: This goes for ANY JOB you apply to, not just this one.
 Read the job description.
 Then read it again.
 If there’s not a lot of overlap between the description and your resume, you’re either not right for the job or you need to revamp your resume.
 Hiring managers are going to give your application an initial scan and look for keywords that indicate you’re roughly what we’re looking for.
 Basically, your resume is designed to do one thing – convince me that your skills match up with the role we’re envisioning.
 So make it obvious and explicit that this is the case.
 Ideally, you won’t just tell me that you’ve done some SEO or content marketing, you’ll include concrete examples of how you’ve applied these skills in a real role and demonstrate your success.
 For example, if you executed a project that doubled your site’s traffic or lead numbers, tell me about it!